Skip to main content

 Globe and Mail·Apr 16

 The NDP, a Canadian political party, will get more money from the government even though they don't have official party status in Parliament.
 This extra funding will allow them to hire more people to help with research and other important tasks.
-This could make the NDP a stronger voice in Parliament.
+This could help them have a bigger impact on government decisions.

 Cree baby takes first steps in historic ‘walking out’ ceremony on Parliament Hill